 7. Preview and Test the Page

-Click “Preview” to review the design on desktop and mobile.
-Double-check the form, CTA button, and layout.
-A good newsletter page should load quickly, look clean on any device, and guide users to take one action: sign up.
+Click “Preview” to review the landing page on both desktop and mobile devices.
+Test the sign-up form, CTA button, and overall layout to confirm that every element works as expected.
+A high-converting newsletter page should load quickly, display correctly on all screen sizes, and clearly direct users toward one action: subscribing.

 8. Publish Your Page

-Click “Publish” and choose how to share your newsletter page.
-You can use a Landingi-generated link, connect your own domain, or embed the page into your existing website.
-The key is to make the link easy to share across channels – email, social, or ads.
+Click “Publish” and select how you want to share the page.
+Use a Landingi-generated URL, connect a custom domain, or embed the landing page into your existing website.
+Choose a publishing option that makes the newsletter link easy to distribute through email campaigns, social media, and paid ads.

 9. Track Sign-Ups and Connect Tools